聲 [koh eɪ] noun

 Individually, Emma Kato is a New York born and raised cellist teaching through Suzuki Methods, educating young artists about the power of music.
 She strongly believes that music is a universal language that anyone can speak and express themselves through, regardless of one’s background.
 For Eva Ding, her background in theater plays a big role in the development of her work.
 She has seen how spoken word, set design, and costumes, can elevate a performance experience and wants to bring that level of collaboration between the arts to classical music.
 They both hold Master of Music degrees from the Manhattan School of Music having studied under the tutelage of Julia Lichten and Robert Langevin respectively.

-Together with their interest in and passion for community engagement, education, and interdisciplinary exploration they’re dedicated to illuminating classical music in a way that is exciting and interesting for a new audience – one that looks and feels more like them.
+Together with their interest in and passion for community engagement, education, and interdisciplinary exploration they’re dedicated to illuminating classical music in a way that is exciting and interesting for a new audience – one that looks and feels more like the world around us.

-All flutist and multi-disciplinary artist Eva Ding ever wants to do is imbue in her audience the same sense of joy and richness the performing arts brings to her.
-Ever-changing and growing in her passions and craft, Eva most recently gave an online talk for Crushing The Myth – a TED-talk-styled Asian-American speaker series – and is currently working on creating interactive, interdisciplinary works that meld together her passions for music, theater, and film.
+All Chinese-Kiwi flutist and multi-disciplinary artist Eva Ding ever wants to do is imbue in her audience the same sense of joy and richness the performing arts brings to her.
+Ever-changing and growing in her passions and craft, Eva most recently collaborated with and premiered Jon Batiste's first orchestral piece "American Symphony" at Carnegie Hall and creates interactive, interdisciplinary works that meld together her passions for music, theater, and film.

 Eva made her concerto debut when she was 14 at the Meet in Beijing Festival.
 In 2017, she made her New York concerto debut with the Brooklyn Metro Chamber Orchestra and has given premiere performances of Tailleferre’s “Concertino”, an orchestral arrangement of Claude Bolling’s “Suite for Flute and Jazz Trio”, and Chen Yi's “The Golden Flute” Concerto.
 Her most interesting gig to date, however, has to have been when she was the opening musical number for pro-wrestler, Orange Cassidy, at Independent Wrestling TV’s “Family Reunion” match.